 6. Is Your Craft Booth Display Easy to Store?

-In between shows, you are going to have to store your craft booth display somewhere, and if you don't have a lot of extra storage space in your home, you'll need to be smart about storage.
+In between shows, you are going to have to store your craft booth display somewhere, and if you don't have a lot of extra space in your home, you'll need to be smart about storage.

 Think through the ways your craft booth will fold down for convenient storage.
 If you can design your booth so that the components double as storage for your inventory, that can create added convenience for you.